Dog and Cat Vaccinations- Petaluma Veterinary Hospital

 Puppies and kittens are usually protected from infectious diseases by their mother’s milk provided she has been adequately vaccinated.
 However this protection only lasts for a short while.

-- Boosters should be given 12 months after the date of the first vaccinations.
+Boosters should be given 12 months after the final vaccinations.

 DogsDogs should be routinely vaccinated against:

 Infectious canine hepatitis

 A specific vaccination plan will be developed for your dog based on AAHA guidelines.
 Factors such as age, breed, health, lifestyle, and location are considered.
 For example, If your dog will be spending time in kennels or dog parks we will talk with you about vaccination against influenza and Bordetella.